Unipisa/Oraculum/README.md

 - Introduced support to avoid persistance of unrelated messages into prompt
 - Added `ILogger` support
 - Changed Weaviate schema
+- The upgrade procedure should be automatic though I suggest a `Get-Facts | ConvertTo-Json > backup.json` before upgrading.

 ### Version 1.0.2
 - Exposed `Configuration` property in `Sibylla` class